ByteCurdler/KEYS/README.md

 # KEYS
-A Powder Toy element for detecting keypresses
+A Powder Toy element for detecting keypresses, modified from [boxmein's KSNS element]

 ## Installation
 Probably the best way to use this is to download [Jacob1's Mod] and add this repository (or just KEYS.lua) to the scripts folder